eslavnov/llm-stream-tts/README.md

 You can pass additional parameters in your `configuration.json`, see `configuration_examples/configuration_google_cloud.json` for all supported options.

 ## Usage
-Run the main script with `./start.sh` for Unix-based systems (make sure to run `chmod +x start.sh` first) or `start.bat` for Windows).
+Run the main script with `./start.sh` for Unix-based systems (make sure to run `chmod +x start.sh` first) or `start.bat` for Windows.
 This will create an endpoint at `0.0.0.0:8888/play` that accepts your prompt as a parameter.
 When you access this endpoint, it will call your LLM model and stream the response directly into a TTS engine of your choice.
 You can test it by navigating in your browser to `http://<your-host-ip>:<your-port>/play?prompt=Tell+me+a+story+about+home+assistant`.
 You are almost there, the only thing that is left is to create some home assistant automations to start using this service with Home Assistant!

 ## Home Assistant integration
 You need to create two automations: